khaller93/es-middleware/README.md

 ![Concept View of ESM](./doc/graphics/exploratory-search-concept-high-level.png)

-The exploratory search microservice is sitting on top of a knowledge graph and provides services to the web application enabling exploratory search on mentioned knowledge graph.
-This microservice expects three interfaces to the knowledge graph, namely SPARQL, Gremlin and a full-text search index.
+The exploratory search middleware is sitting on top of a knowledge graph and provides services to the web application enabling exploratory search on mentioned knowledge graph.
+This middleware expects three interfaces to the knowledge graph, namely SPARQL, Gremlin and a full-text search index.
 Itself offers a REST interface to the web application, allowing clients to execute exploration flows.